 Cloudwalker, describing the creation of the rivers, is the second in a series of Northwest Coast legends by Roy Henry Vickers and Robert Budd.
 Astace, a young Gitxsan hunter, is intent on catching a group of swans with his bare hands.
 He is carried away by the birds' powerful wings and dropped in the clouds.
 With only a cedar box of water Astace wanders the clouds, growing weaker, stumbling and spilling the contents.
 When he finally returns to earth he discovers lakes, creeks, and rivers where there were none before.
 The Gitxsan rejoice at having him home, and name the new river they live alongside Ksien--"juice from the clouds."

-Shi-shi-etko just has four days until she will have to leave her family and everything she knows to attend residential school.
-She spends her last precious days at home treasuring and appreciating the beauty of her world -- the dancing sunlight, the tall grass, each shiny rock, the tadpoles in the creek, her grandfather’s paddle song.
-Her mother, father, and grandmother, each in turn, share valuable teachings that they want her to remember.
-Shi-shi-etko carefully gathers her memories for safekeeping.
-LaFave’s richly hued illustrations complement Campbell’s gently moving and poetic account of a child who finds solace around her, even though she is on the verge of great loss -- a loss that native people have endured for generations because of Canada’s residential schools system.
+Finalist for the TD Canadian Children's Literature Award, the Marilyn Baillie Picture Book Award and the Ruth Schwartz Award In just four days young Shi-shi-etko will have to leave her family and all that she knows to attend residential school.
+She spends her last days at home treasuring the beauty of her world -- the dancing sunlight, the tall grass, each shiny rock, the tadpoles in the creek, her grandfather's paddle song.
+Her mother, father and grandmother, each in turn, share valuable teachings that they want her to remember.
+And so Shi-shi-etko carefully gathers her memories for safekeeping.
+Richly hued illustrations complement this gently moving and poetic account of a child who finds solace all around her, even though she is on the verge of great loss -- a loss that native people have endured for generations because of the residential schools system.

 Fox is howling, crying, for he lost his leg to Bear, all the people wanted to help Fox, but didn't know what to do.
 Raven is called upon to help retrieve his leg.
 Will Raven succeed in the quest for Fox's leg?